growr-xyz/growr-documentation/introduction/4-Protocol-Participants.md

 - The processes in **Liquidity layer** are related to provisioning of the necessary funds for the protocol operation.
 Liquidity Providers and Lenders are collaborating on this layer.
 - The **Risk Management layer** is the key layer of the protocol, it's the "magic" of the protocol.
 All processes related to local scoring and assessment, and loan management are happening on this layer.
 - The **Distribution** layer covers the processes of onboarding and providing Borrowers with access to the protocol.
-- The **Payments** layer combines all payment processes that occurs accross all layers.
+- The **Payments** layer combines all payment processes that occurs across all layers.
 - The processes for smart contract governance and fraud prevention are covered in the **Governance layer**.

 There are different players operating on each protocol layer, as well as between layers.
 Overview of all participants is presented below: